-Battery-operated electric blinds are the easiest way to operate a roller blind.
+DotcomBlinds is excited to offer two types of electric blinds – a battery / solar powered remote control blind and a mains powered remote control blind.
+All of our types of electric blinds make operating a roller blind incredibly easy.
 At the touch of a button you can raise, lower and even pre-programme stop places to hold the blind at different heights down the window.

 How Electric Blinds Work

-The motor and battery is tucked inside the barrel of the blind, meaning it is a clean and simple installation with no excess parts to consider.
-The motorised blinds come with a remote control, and it is possible to use a single remote to control up to 6 blinds simultaneously or individually.
+The motor is tucked inside the barrel of the blind, meaning it is a clean and simple installation with no excess parts to consider.
+The motorised blinds require a remote control to operate them (sold separately), and it is possible to use a single remote to control up to 6 blinds simultaneously or individually.

 The remote (purchased separately) will connect to the motor inside the blind once you’ve followed the programming instructions.
 After which, the motor will know where the top of the blind is and where the bottom is, allowing you to simply hit the button and it will work without over-spooling itself.

 Our electric motorised blinds also have the ability to set stop points down the window which means if you press the button once it will go to the first stop point, which maybe a quarter of the way down the window, for example.
 Press the button again and it can go to the next stop point, which could be halfway down the window.
 This level of programming is useful for limiting direct sunlight throughout the day but still allowing some daylight in.

 How To Charge Battery Electric Blinds